Maggie-prog/my-predictive-modeling-challenge/README.md

 - [Contact](#contact)

 ## Introduction
 This project aims to develop a predictive model to forecast the electricity output (CF) of a wind farm based on wind speed data from various locations.
-The model's performance is evaluated using the Mean Absolute Error (MAE) metric.
+The model's performance will be evaluated using the Mean Absolute Error (MAE) metric.

 ## Project Goal
-The primary goal is to build a robust forecast model that accurately predicts the electricity output (CF) using historical wind speed data.
+The primary goal is to build a forecast model that accurately predicts the electricity output (CF) using historical wind speed data.

 ## Data Source
 - **Train Sheet**: Historical data used for training the model.